Allison Gardner

 Allison Clare Elizabeth Gardner is a British Labour Party politician who has been the Member of Parliament for Stoke-on-Trent South since 2024.
 She gained the seat from Jack Brereton, a member of the Conservative Party.

 Education

 Gardner was educated at the University of Kent (BSc), the Open University (MSc) and the University of Leeds (PGCE).
 She completed her PhD in bioinformatics at the University of Manchester in 2016 where her research supervised by Andrew Doig and Simon Hubbard characterised and predicted amyloid mutations in proteins.

 Career

-Gardner works with the National Institute for Health and Care Excellence as a Senior Scientific Adviser for Artificial Intelligence.
+Gardner works with the National Institute for Health and Care Excellence as a senior scientific adviser for artificial intelligence.
 Previously, she taught science and personal, social, health and economic education (PSHE) in secondary schools.
 She was employed as a lecturer at Keele University where she led the degree apprenticeship programme in data science.
 She has research interests in the ethics of artificial intelligence, data science, algorithmic bias, women in computing and computing education.

+AI regulation and ethics

+Gardner is a prominent advocate for the ethical development and regulation of artificial intelligence.
+Prior to her election to Parliament, she co-founded Women Leading in AI and served as its director, advocating internationally for the ethical use of AI, including work with the United Nations.
+Her academic research has focused on algorithmic bias, gender and computing, and AI governance, and she has contributed to the development of AI standards, including the IEEE P7000 series on the ethics of autonomous and intelligent systems.